Boba Shop Case Study: Pearl Lemon Boba

 The cross-sell opportunity

-Fulham has no shortage of businesses and entrepreneurs – and given Pearl Lemon, as a company builds websites and ranks them on Google, it opens up a real sales opportunity.
+Fulham has no shortage of businesses and entrepreneurs, and given Pearl Lemon, as a company that builds websites and ranks them on Google, it opens up a real sales opportunity.

-Furthermore, I confirmed this by asking a friend of mine at Coffee Underground – how many business owners she sees walk through the doors….
+Furthermore, this was confirmed by asking a friend at Coffee Underground about how many business owners she sees walk through the doors….

-And she said dozens – which validates my plan.
+And she said dozens – which validates the plan.

-Furthermore, there’s the coffee truck I visit on North End Road – Souter Bros.
-Daniel (one of the two brothers) told me his brother Stuart was away the last two days because he picked up some graphic design work from truck customers.
+Furthermore, Dee visited the coffee truck on North End Road – Souter Bros.
+Daniel (one of the two brothers) told him that his brother Stuart had been away for the last two days because he picked up some graphic design work from truck customers.

 And that, in general – their coffee truck had been good for his design business.

-Thus underlining that building websites for local businesses is going to be possible.
+Thus, it underlines that building websites for local businesses will be possible.

 The product opportunity